(ACB) - The Farm Bill And The FDA: What Does Legal Even Mean?

 According to the Farm Bill, hemp and hemp-derived products will no longer be Schedule I controlled substances.
 Naturally, reactions to the updated guidance were interpreted and misinterpreted throughout the hemp industry, so the US Department of Agriculture (USDA) and the FDA decided to set the record straight.

-The USDA will regulate the growing of hemp, and the FDA will oversee any products containing hemp or CBD that are sold as food additives, topicals, drugs or dietary supplements.
+Noted in New Frontier Data's The Global State of Hemp: 2019 Industry Outlook, the USDA will regulate the growing of hemp, and the FDA will oversee any products containing hemp or CBD that are sold as food additives, topicals, drugs or dietary supplements.
 Interstate commerce of hemp and hemp products can now legally take place, but individual states have the power to refuse to allow sales in their state.

 Almost immediately after the signing of the Farm Bill, FDA Commissioner Scott Gottlieb published an update on hemp and CBD regulations, mainly restating existing policies.
 He reminded the public that the Farm Bill did not necessarily change the FDA’s authority to regulate products with cannabis and its derivatives, but pointed to the idea that with the increased public interest in cannabis, the FDA needs to clarify its regulations.